Gissio/radpro/docs/manual.md

 ## Dead-time compensation

-[Dead time](https://en.wikipedia.org/wiki/Geiger%E2%80%93M%C3%BCller_tube#Quenching_and_dead_time) is the brief period (50–200 µs) after a radiation event when the Geiger-Müller tube cannot detect another event, leading to undercounting at high radiation levels.
-Rad Pro compensates for these missed counts.
+[Dead time](https://en.wikipedia.org/wiki/Geiger%E2%80%93M%C3%BCller_tube#Quenching_and_dead_time) is the brief interval (50–200 µs) after a radiation event during which a Geiger-Müller tube cannot detect another event, leading to undercounting at high radiation levels.
+Rad Pro can compensate for these missed counts.

 To measure dead time, go to **Settings** > **Statistics** and monitor the **Dead time** value.
 Measure several hours at normal radiation levels for accuracy, or use a radioactive source to speed up the process.